van001/lesscode-fp/README.md

 - Seek deep understanding of motivation and concepts behind the functional programming, without being caught in the programming lanugage nuances, syntax or even nomenclature.

-- Come up with a language agnostic list of functions (library), which can be implemented in any multi-paradigm language that supports functional programming.
+- Come up with a language agnostic list of real-world functions (library), which can be implemented in any multi-paradigm language that supports functional programming.

 # Overview